 6.34.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.34 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.34 applies to Ada.

 There are two concerns identified with this vulnerability.
 The first is the corruption of the execution stack due to the incorrect number or type of actual parameters.
 The second is the corruption of the execution stack due to calls to externally compiled modules.
 Ada does not support variadic subprograms, which eliminates a common source for this vulnerability.
 The case of calls to libraries written in other languages is covered in 6.47.